Knowledge Hub

 Financial sanctions in the UK are administered by the Office of Financial Sanctions Implementation (OFSI).
 OFSI is part of H M Treasury.

 OFSI also deals with applications for licences under financial sanctions regulations.
-Licences can allow your business to carry out certain permitted transactions with restricted parties under strict conditions.
-OFSI provide more information on applying for a specific licence on their website.
+Licences can enable your business to conduct certain permitted transactions with restricted parties under specific conditions.
+OFSI provide more information on applying for a particular licence on their website.

 OFSI may also, from time to time, issue general licences (or carve-outs from sanctions which are available to businesses generally).
-Details of general licences are published by OFSI.
+OFSI publishes details of general licences.

 What financial sanction regimes are currently in place?

 OFSI publishes a list of financial sanctions regimes currently in force in the UK.
-These cover about 25 country-specific financial sanctions regimes and also a number of thematic regimes covering areas such as chemical weapons, human rights, corruption and counter-terrorism.
+These cover approximately 25 country-specific financial sanctions regimes and several thematic regimes, including those addressing chemical weapons, human rights, corruption, and counter-terrorism.

 Is there any guidance to help me comply with UK financial sanctions requirements?

 Yes.
-OFSI produces a selection of guidance publications to help your business to navigate UK financial sanctions requirements.
-To complement their published guidance, OFSI also organises webinars and events to help you comply.
+OFSI produces a selection of guidance publications to help your business navigate UK financial sanctions requirements.

-OFSI guidance includes general information and also guides targeted at particular sectors such as UK charities, oil and gas companies, maritime operators and high value dealers.
-In addition, there are publications on specific risk areas such as ransomware attacks or import/export operations.
+OFSI guidance includes general information and also guides targeted at specific sectors, such as UK charities, oil and gas companies, maritime operators, and high-value dealers.
+Additionally, there are publications on particular risk areas, such as ransomware attacks or import/export operations.
 The suite of publications also includes guides to financial sanctions imposed on prescribed countries such as Russia or Libya.

-If you need support or advice in interpreting OFSI guidance or have a specific query which you need answering, Harper James’ financial services team would be glad to help.
+If you need support or advice in interpreting OFSI guidance or have a specific query that requires an answer, our financial services experts would be glad to help.

 What about OFSI enforcement action if my business breaches financial sanctions?